bpp/bpp/data/anopheles/README.md

 </td></tr> </table>

+### Drawing the species tree with introgressions using FigTree

-**Note:** At the end of the MCMC run under the MSci model, BPP creates a file named `FakeTree.tre`.
-This is a binary tree with "hybrid mirror nodes" converted into ghost tips, so the tree can be read into [FigTree](http://tree.bio.ed.ac.uk/software/figtree/).
+At the end of the MCMC run under the MSci model, BPP creates a file named `FakeTree.tre`, which has branch lengths given by the posterior means of node ages (&tau) and the 95% HPD CI as the node bars.
+It also includes the estimated population size parameters (&theta) as branch/node labels.
+This tree is binary with "hybrid mirror nodes" converted into ghost tips, so the tree can be read into [FigTree](http://tree.bio.ed.ac.uk/software/figtree/).
-It will use the estimated node ages to draw branches and the 95% HPD CI for node ages as node bars.
-You can then save the tree into a vector graphics file, and import it into a graphics program for editing.
+You can  save the tree into a vector graphics file (not a pictcure file), and import it into a graphics program for editing.
+On Windows .wmf and emf formats seem to work well, so the procedure will be as follows.
+First, open FakeTree.tre in FigTree.
+Choose node bars, node labels, change curvature etc. as you like.
+Save the file as a graphics file (File - Export Graphics or Ctrl-Alt-E, choose file type .emf).
+Second start MS Powerpoint, Insert-Picture from file, Ungroup (Ctrl-Shift-G), twice.
+Texts and lines will be editable.

+On a MAC, you can try to save the graphics into a sgv file.

 Below is an example of the generated `FakeTree.tre`.

 ![anopheles species network](https://raw.githubusercontent.com/xflouris/assets/master/bpp/anopheles/anopheles-faketree.png)